Joseph is the Vice President of Customer Success at ClearPoint

 The Balanced Scorecard enables you to break goals into measures, measures into projects, and projects into action items.
 Measures should always tie back to goals, giving you direct feedback around how you’re doing.
 By aligning actions with strategy—and measuring the outcome of those actions—you gain directly relevant insights on strategic performance.

-It’s true: Using the Balanced Scorecard as an approach to performance management offers other benefits beyond simply measuring performance.
 Comparing it to other frameworks (even the new, trendy ones), the Balanced Scorecard remains a compelling choice after all these years because it...

-This requires using a management system that combines backward and forward-looking measures (with lagging and leading indicators).
+The BSC requires using a management system that combines backward and forward-looking measures (with lagging and leading indicators).
 The system gives you the ability to know today’s performance and predict tomorrow’s performance, as well as demonstrate how your spending on strategic projects today will help improve your impact in the future.
 The Balanced Scorecard is the closest management tool to a crystal ball as you will find.

 The Balanced Scorecard is notable for its deviation from using just short-term financial measures to predict performance; its four perspectives give leaders a balanced, big-picture view of all the elements that impact success.
 It forces you to think about your organization from a financial perspective, as well as that of your customers, operations, and staff.
 Some of these factors can be ignored with other approaches.